cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 Necessary preliminary work included append-only, cryptographically secure logs using hashing, authentication and encryption keys, as well as the conceptual development of smart contracts and consensus mechanisms in peer-to-peer (P2P) networks with Byzantine fault-tolerance (BFT).

-On a fateful October 31, 2008, an individual, or group, calling itself Satoshi Nakamoto proposed a **P2P network for a digital currency**, calling it **Bitcoin**.
-It introduced a novel consensus  mechanism called Proof-of-Work (PoW).
+On the fateful October 31, 2008, an individual, or group, calling itself Satoshi Nakamoto proposed a **P2P network for a digital currency**, calling it **Bitcoin**.
+It introduced a novel consensus mechanism, now referred to as Nakamoto Consensus, that uses Proof-of-Work (PoW) to enable nodes to reach agreement in a decentralized network.
 Suddenly, it became possible to send online payments directly between parties **independently of financial institutions and trusted third parties**.
 Bitcoin became the first public, decentralized application.

 <ExpansionPanel title="I heard about PoW, tell me more">